haileytapia/portfolio/DiscordUserGuide.md

 7. Complete the CAPTCHA verification by following the instructions provided.

-8.  <a id="step-eight"></a>Check your email inbox for a verification email from Discord and select the verification link.
+8.  <a id="step-eight"></a>In your email inbox, open the verification email from Discord and select **Verify Email**.

-Your Discord account is now created.
-Continue with this guide using the Discord website—where you created your account and went after you verified your email—or the [Discord desktop or mobile app](#download-discord-optional).
+Your Discord account is now verified.
+Select **Continue to Discord** to begin using Discord in your web browser.
+Alternatively, you can [download Discord](#download-discord-optional) as an app on your desktop or mobile device.

 ### Download Discord (optional)